abhishekmishra1207/Mapping_Data/README.md

 This is a sample work in which our web page populates column names dynamically for any kind of csv or similar file saved in mongoDb and choose columns which is required and write to another CSV file.

+# Add a folder name "upload" dont forget as it will throw error.